Size4-8 inches (10-20 cm)

 - Found among rocks, on sandy bottoms, and among surf grass in low intertidal and subtidal zones to a depth of 957 feet (290 m).

-- Both males and females will discharge fertile sperm and eggs all year long, but more abundantly during the late winter and spring.
+- The bat star has an unusually long breeding season; both males and females will discharge fertile sperm and eggs all year long, but more abundantly during the late winter and spring.

 - A fertilized egg will develop into a motile embryo and then later into a minute larvae.
 The larva swims by moving its cilia.
-Eventually the larva settles and develops into the sea star.
+Eventually, the larva settles and develops into a sea star.

 - “Not Evaluated” on the IUCN Red List.

-- Bat star was formerly known as Patiria miniata, meaning “vermilion dish.”
+- Formerly known as Patiria miniata, meaning “vermilion dish.”

 - The main predators of the bat star are other sea stars, mollusks, and crustaceans.

-- Bat star avoids being eaten by secreting chemicals used to stimulate violent escape responses in other animals.
+- Avoids predators by secreting chemicals used to stimulate violent escape responses in other animals.

-- Bat star has a commensal relationship with a polychaete worm, Ophiodromus pugettensis.
+- Commensal relationship with a polychaete worm, Ophiodromus pugettensis.
 The worms live on the surface of the bat star and usually move toward the ambulacral groove.
 There can be as many as twenty worms on one bat star.

-- Like all sea stars, when turned upside down the bat star will right itself by using its tube feet and arms.
+- Like all sea stars, when turned upside down the bat star can right itself by using its tube feet and arms.